 Amongst those easter eggs you’ll find animated versions of Rob Grant, Doug Naylor and Ed Bye having brief discussions about a few key episodes, which are pretty cool.
 There are also a couple of video clips of the cast in the audio commentary booth, a Comic Relief video, a movie-style trailer for the show voiced by Gary Martin who played the Epideme virus, a music video for Clear by a band called Intro2 starring a few members of the Red Dwarf cast, footage from Chloë Annett’s audition to become Kristine Kochanski, bonus interview material, outtakes, and lots of other things.

 I do also have the later Blu-ray releases of the shows that have been made for Dave.
 The mini-series Back To Earth is good, though again not Red Dwarf at its best.
 I don’t mind the whole thing of it appearing to break the fourth wall, as it’s pretty obvious why that seems to be happening if you know the show well and pay attention near the beginning, And the consequences of them discovering they are just characters in a TV show is a fun premise that results in some good moments.
-But, like series 7, it suffers from not being filmed in front of an audience, and in general it just doesn’t quite feel like show in its prime.
-There’s plenty of extra material for this release as well, including cast commentaries on each of 3 parts, Doug Naylor’s commentary on the feature-length director’s cut, a 2-part documentary and other featurettes.
+But, like series 7, it suffers from not being filmed in front of an audience, and in general it just doesn’t quite feel like the show in its prime.
+There’s plenty of extra material for this release as well, including cast commentaries on each of the 3 parts, Doug Naylor’s commentary on the feature-length director’s cut, a 2-part documentary and other featurettes.

-Series 10, 11 & 12 are much better, and feel much more like proper Red Dwarf episodes, with enjoyable stories and plenty of laugh.
-It feels like series 10 helped them to find their feet again properly, and then in series 11 and 12 they’re properly back on form There were even some cool guest appearances at the end of series 12, harking back to the earlier days of the show.
+Series 10, 11 & 12 are much better, and feel much more like proper Red Dwarf episodes, with enjoyable stories and plenty of laughs.
+It feels like series 10 helped them to find their feet again properly, and then in series 11 and 12 they’re properly back on form.
+There were even some cool guest appearances at the end of series 12, harking back to the earlier days of the show.

 As for extra features for series 10 to 12, we don’t get audio commentaries any more, which is a pity.
 But we still do get documentaries about the making of each series, with a nearly 2-hour feature for series 10, while the documentaries for series 11 and 12 are just under an hour.
 Deleted scenes and smeg-ups are also included on every series as per tradition.
 That’s all you get for series 10, but for series 11 you get the addition of visual effects footage, model shots and a photo gallery, and for series 12 there’s quite a variety of featurettes on various aspects of the show in addition to the main documentary.
 So you’re still getting a pretty good look behind the scenes for these more recent series.